tvh0021/aweSOM/README.md

 It is optimized for large datasets, up to $\sim 10^7$ points.

 aweSOM is developed specifically to identify intermittent structures (current sheets) in 3D plasma simulations (link to paper).
-However, it can be used for a variety of clustering and classification tasks.
+However, it can also be used for a variety of clustering and classification tasks.
-For example, see the [Iris dataset](examples/iris/iris.ipynb).

 Authors:

-[Trung Ha](https://tvh0021.github.io/Astronomy/main_site_th.html) - University of Massachusetts Amherst, [Joonas Nättilä](https://natj.github.io) - University of Helsinki,
+[Trung Ha](https://tvh0021.github.io) - University of Massachusetts Amherst, [Joonas Nättilä](https://natj.github.io) - University of Helsinki,
 [Jordy Davelaar](https://jordydavelaar.com) - Princeton University.